 The Boston Red Sox return to Fenway Park with home games attracting enthusiastic fans.

-Other top events such as Cirque du Soleil and the Dragon Boat Festival return this year, although the massive Pride Parade is still to be determined due to a change in the sponsoring organization's leadership.
+Other top events such as Cirque du Soleil and the Dragon Boat Festival return this year, although the Pride Parade is still to be confirmed.

 Top photo: Outdoor dining along Newbury Street in Boston's Back Bay neighborhood, (c) Boston Discovery Guide